 Create your own recipe: a 12-step plan

-In the past, articulating my process of creating recipes has been daunting, an unreliable and an inert task requiring self observation, brainstorming, research, and more. …. i.e. too burdensome to stick to it.
-Thankfully, I did it, I was able to succinctly recite my process.
-And was pleasantly surprised to see that my one hour of free-flowing journaling revealed 11 steps, wow!
+In the past, articulating my process of creating recipes has been daunting, an unreliable and basically an inert task requiring self observation, brainstorming, research, and more. …. i.e. too burdensome to stick to it.
+Not sure how but I did it, I was able to succinctly recite my process.
+And was pleasantly surprised to see that my one hour of free-flowing journaling revealed so many steps.
 Could I really make so many decisions so effortlessly?
-Apparently so, and the realization put a welcomed feather in my cap for this reliable talent.
+Apparently so, and it’s a welcomed-deemed-my-own feather in my cap.

-I now had plenty of material, enough to fill a book, short chapters, yet nonetheless I acquired quite of bit of notes.
+I actually came up with quite a bit of material, enough to fill a book, short chapters to start with yet nonetheless I acquired quite of bit of notes.
 The 30-minute radio interview will be the condensed version.
-And, I will produce said book, I’ll keep you all posted.

-Julie gave an observation and posed a question to me in the radio interview: that success in the kitchen is similar to learning a language, and wondered if there is a shortcut a person can do.
+Julie gave an observation and posed a question to me during the interview: that success in the kitchen is similar to learning a language, and wondered if there is a shortcut a person can do.

 Radio interview: How to Create a Recipe